jmuganga54/Web-Dev-BootCamp/13 Advanced Javascript and DOM Manipulation/ReadMe.md

 `Debugger` in Javascript we can use a debugger to debug our code, this can be done, by write `debugger` where you want your code to stop, then you can use the controls to line each line of code and see how it works.

+## How to Play Sounds on a website